CortexDeveloper/ecs-messages/README.md

 ## Semantic of messages

-In ECS we can say that commands and events are enteties with bunch of special components.<br/>
+In ECS we can say that commands and events are entities with bunch of special components.<br/>
 So, from computer point of view they looks almost identicaly but not for developer.<br/>
 Both are messages but with different semantic.<br/>
 The difference between them in reasons why they were sent to world.<br/>